AdaCore/spark2014/docs/ug/en/source/how_to_run_gnatprove.rst

   |GNATprove| checks that the program is free from run-time errors, and that
   the specified functional contracts are respected in the implementation.
-Mode ``prove`` includes mode ``check_all``, as well as the part of mode ``flow`` which checks that no uninitialized data is read, to guarantees soundness of the proof results.
+Mode ``prove`` includes mode ``check_all``, as well as the part of mode ``flow`` that checks that no uninitialized data are read, to guarantee soundness of the proof results.
 This phase is called *proof*.

 * In the default mode ``all``, |GNATprove| does both flow analysis and proof.